-· Due to load growth and resulting transmission and distribution system capacities, available substation fault currents have been increasing resulting in the need for testing at higher short-circuit current levels.
-In addition, these new more stringent testing current levels and waveforms are now in alignment with the ASTM F855 "Standard Specifications for Temporary Protective Grounds to Be Used on De-energized Electric Power Lines and Equipment".
+The EMF test changed due to electrical load increases in transmission and distribution systems, and increases in available substation fault currents.
+Due to electrical load increase in transmission and distribution system, and increase available substation fault currents.
+In addition, these new more stringent testing current levels are now in alignment with the ASTM F855 "Standard Specifications for Temporary Protective Grounds to be Used on De-energized Electric Power Lines and Equipment".